lch14forever/shotgunmetagenomics-nf/README.md

  - Nandi *et al*.
 Gut microbiome recovery after antibiotic usage is mediated by specific bacterial species. *BioRxiv* (2018)
  - Chng *et al*.
 Cartography of opportunistic pathogens and antibiotic resistance genes in a tertiary hospital environment. *BioRxiv* (2019)

+## Adding a module

+1. Write a module and put it into `modules/`
+1. Add to the main script `main.nf`
+1. Modify the configuration file `conf/base.config` to add resources required (for GIS users, modify `conf/gis.config` as well for the specific conda envrionment)
+1. Add conda and docker files for the new module

 ## Contact